phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 As you may have spotted, ``RINIT()`` and ``RSHUTDOWN()`` are especially crucial as they could get triggered thousands of times on your extension.
-If the PHP setup is about Web (not CLI), and has been configured so that it can treat an infinite number of requests, thus your RINIT()/RSHUTDOWN() couple will be called an infinite amount of time.
+If the PHP setup is about Web (not CLI), and has been configured so that it can treat an infinite number of requests, thus your ``RINIT()/RSHUTDOWN()`` couple will be called an infinite amount of time.

 We'd like to once more get your attention about memory management.
 The little tiny byte you'll eventually leak while treating a request (between ``RINIT()`` and ``RSHUTDOWN()``) will have dramatic consequences on fully loaded servers.
+That's why you are advised to use :doc:`Zend Memory Manager <../memory_management/zend_memory_manager>` for such allocations.
+PHP will forget and free the request memory at the end of every request as part of the share-nothing architecture, that's PHP's internal design.

 Also, if you crash with a SIGSEGV signal (bad memory access), you crash the entire process.
 If the PHP setup was using threads as multi-processing engine, then you crash every other thread with you, and could even crash the webserver.

 .. note:: The C language is not the PHP language.
 Using C, errors and mistakes in your program will highly probably
           lead to a program crash and termination.

-.. todo: Add a chapter about debugging.
-Add a chapter about memory leak tracking.

 Hooking by overwritting function pointers
 *****************************************